CartoDB/documentation/app/content/react/guides/layers.md

 When you execute this command, you will need to select the name and source for your layer and you need to decide if you want to attach the layer to a view, so the layer is displayed in the map when the view is selected and is removed when the user switches to another view.

 It creates a new file that exports a function with the name of the layer.
 This functions returns a CARTO for deck.gl layer with default styling properties.
-The function retrieves the associated source from the store and use the source `data` and `credentials` properties.
+The function retrieves the associated source from the store and use the source `type`, `connection`, `data` and `credentials` properties.

 If we introduce `Stores` as the name in the code generator, a file named `StoresLayer.js` will be created in the `src/components/layers` folder with the following content: